Have you ever gone out to buy a lighter, only to be stumped when you realize you didn’t bring your ID? It happens to the best of us.

 Can You Buy Matches Without ID?

-If you forgot your ID, you can always buy a book of matches.
+If you forgot your ID, you can always buy a book or box of matches.
 Matches are typically not age-restricted.
 This is because matches are usually used for lighting candles and other non-smoking-related purposes.

 Matches are, of course, not ideal for all purposes.
 To keep your options open, make sure you are over 18 and have your ID when searching for a fire source.